-The exact cause or causes of bloat are not fully understood.
+The causes of bloat are not fully understood.
 It is known that large breed dogs, particularly those considered deep-chested, are at highest risk of developing bloat.
 Other factors, like increased age, having a first degree relative who has had bloat, rapid eating, and an anxious temperament have been correlated with an increased risk of bloat.

 What Science Doesn’t Say…

 It used to be common belief that elevated food bowls were healthier for dogs, but this seems to have been based on anecdotal evidence.
 Excepting for a small number of specific medical conditions, there appears to be no scientific data that supports any medical benefits from elevated food bowls.
 That doesn't mean there aren't benefits, just that they haven't been proven scientifically.